Majeev/Sportradar-Coding-Academy/README.md

 # Sportradar-Coding-Academy
+Football App for Ekstraklasa league.

+Application shows data for picked season.
+- Match competitors
+- Result
+- Date
+- Half Time Score
+- Stadium

+After pressing on specific match, user is routed to match details page.
+This page shows more data about the match including timeline events and statistics.
+Scrolling down triggers alternative navbar to show.
+User can press on alternative navbar to get to the top of the page without scrolling.

 # IMPORTANT!
 Please keep in mind that API key may be expired.
 If so, you can get your free trial API key here: https://developer.sportradar.com/io-docs